-- Experience working independently and collaboratively in a high-pressure creative environment. - Knowledge of and experience in the art and craft of acting for film. - Exposure to multiple modern and classical approaches to performance, script interpretation and character formation.
+- Experience working independently and collaboratively in a high-pressure creative environment. - Knowledge of and experience in the art and craft of acting for film. - On camera experience applying the lessons learned in the other classes, culminating in a final taped performance that is screened at the end of the week.